Learn about the program from Alumnus Paul Marsh, GCEEF (’16) and MSEE (‘18). Read details from the Q&A interview.

 What you'll learn

-- Important aspects of the theory, design and analysis of DC and AC circuits
+- Important aspects of the theory, design, analysis, and application of DC and AC circuits

 - The basics of digital logic, including Boolean algebra, Karnaugh maps, and binary, octal and hexadecimal number systems